Row Key Definition

 records have row keys with the primitive format,pagevisits

-When running CAS, the key.format
+When running CAS, you can specify the key.format

 for the new pagevisits